WICG/webpackage/draft-yasskin-dispatch-bundled-exchanges.md

   appended to the available bytes.
 * An **EOF** flag that's true if the available bytes include the entire stream.
 * A **current offset** within the available bytes.
-* A **wait for N bytes** operation, which blocks until the available bytes include at least N bytes past the current offset.
-A wait operation fails if the stream ends before enough bytes are received, either due to a network error or because the stream has a finite length.
+* A **seek to offset N** operation to set the current offset to N bytes past the beginning of the available bytes.
+A seek past the end of the available bytes blocks until N bytes are available.
+If the stream ends before enough bytes are received, either due to a network error or because the stream has a finite length, the seek fails.
-* A **seek** operation to change the current offset, relative to either the beginning of the available bytes or to the old current offset.
-A seek past the end of the available bytes is an *error in this specification*.
-* A **read N bytes** operation, which returns the sequence of N bytes starting at the current offset, and then seeks forward by N bytes.
-A read past the end of the available bytes is also an error in this specification.
+* A **read N bytes** operation, which blocks until N bytes are available past the current offset, and then returns them and seeks forward by N bytes.
+If the stream ends before enough bytes are received, either due to a network error or because the stream has a finite length, the read operation returns an error instead.

 ## Load a bundle's metadata {#semantics-load-metadata}

-This takes the bundle's stream and returns a struct ({{INFRA}}) of metadata containing at least items named:
+This takes the bundle's stream and returns a map ({{INFRA}}) of metadata containing at least keys named:

 requests